In Choco Banana, the goal is to convert all cells from

-the mouse to set multiple squares in one sequence.
+to set multiple squares in one sequence.

-Alternately, you can use the arrow keys to move
+Alternately, once on the board, you can use the

-around the board, and press the space bar to toggle between
+the space bar to toggle between the states, or

-the states, or the '1' key to turn black, the '0' key to turn
+press the '1' key to turn black, or

-white, or the backspace key to set back to indeterminate.
+press the backspace key to set back to indeterminate.

 In Assist Mode (0), the default, only the existance of errors